 I am a fully qualified physics Teacher - BSc (Hons), MSc, PGCE, MInstPhys, CPhys... more letters after my name than in it - although I have let the last two sets of letters lapse as the fees are pretty high to remain a member of the Institute of Physics and I am only on a small pension now...

-This site is the product of a teaching career that involved teaching physics in one of the UK's leading state grammar schools.
+This site is the product of a teaching career that involved teaching physics in one of the UK's leading state grammar schools for almost twenty five years.
 Selection for this school involved an entrance examination but no fees were paid for tuition.
 The pupils were therefore selected for their intelligence not their social background.

 As my interest in computing grew, so did my site.
 I enjoyed experimenting with animation and graphics packages and felt that the time I spent gained validity if I spent the time producing materials for my students.

-The site today has over 1500 pages, over 440,000 people have visited the site over the last year - many of them returning to the site time after time.
+The site today has over 2000 pages, almost a half million people visited the site in 2021/2 - many of them returning to the site time after time.
 I love to hear from 'fans' all over the world.
 It is good to know my hard work is appreciated.

 I retired from classroom teaching in August 2014, and until 2020 I was remain a setter for A level questions and until 2018 a marker of GCSE papers.
 My interest in education, physics and computing is ongoing, as is this site.
 I hope you find my site useful and interesting.